Strobesstrobes

 • ✓Scanning is cheap and frequent (often continuous); pentesting is more expensive and periodic.

-• ✓You need both: scanning for continuous breadth, pentesting for validated depth, and ideally continuous testing to close the gap.
+• ✓You need both: scanning for breadth, pentesting for validated depth, and ideally continuous testing to close the gap.

 What is the difference between penetration testing and vulnerability scanning?